nbloomf/feivel/doc/tutorial/tutorial.md

     > 1073741824

 This is a read-evaluate-print loop, wherein we can essentially process a simplified template one line at a time.
 This is an effective way to try out bits of syntax on the fly.
 To exit the REPL, close the window.

+The interpreter only understands `define` commands, naked expressions, and individual keys.
+When entering commands we do not need to use enclosing square brackets or colons.
+For example, try typing the following lines into the entry box one at a time, clicking `Eval` (or pressing Ctrl-Enter) after each one.

+    define int @a := 2
+    @a
+    int: @a + 4

+We can save our interaction to a file using the *Save interaction as...* menu command (or Ctrl-s), and we can undo an input with the Undo button.
+We can increase or decrease the font size with Ctrl-+ and Ctrl--.

+Play around with the REPL for a bit- there's not much to it.